Summer Vegetable Soup

 Flavor base: Onion and garlic are cooked in olive oil.
 For extra flavor, I recommend adding a final drizzle of extra virgin olive oil before serving.

 Vegetables: This soup recipe uses basics like carrots to add sweetness, potatoes for texture, and summer produce like zucchini, green beans, and cherry tomatoes.
-I used the baby zucchini as I found an offer, but it’s usually quite expensive, so feel free to use diced regular zucchini; they work just fine.
+I used the baby zucchini as I found an offer, but it’s usually quite expensive, so feel free to use diced regular zucchini, or even broccoli or yellow squash.
+They work just fine.

-Peas & corn: For a fresh and delightful summer soup, both fresh and frozen work fine.
-I used them frozen because they are cheaper and more convenient.
+Peas and corn: Both fresh and frozen peas and corn work fine for a fresh and delightful summer soup.
+I used frozen because they are cheaper and more convenient.

 Lemon juice: For a touch of acidity and freshness.